 In order to get started with Google Local Inventory Ads, there are a few steps you need to follow.

 Local Inventory Ads work in tandem with a multitude of Google’s offerings, so you’ll need accounts for the following:

-- Google My Business Locations: This will require information about your business locations, so be sure to have that ready.
-This will also be where you create your store’s unique identifier, which you’ll need when you create your local feed.
+- Google Business Profile Locations (fka Google My Business): This will require information about your business locations, so be sure to have that ready.
+This will also be where you create your store’s unique identifier, which you’ll need when you create your local feed

 Once you have your accounts set up, you need to enable LIAs in your Merchant Center settings.

 - Click Get started on the local inventory ads card

 - Choose the country where your physical stores are located

 To set-up Google Local Inventory, you’ll need to set-up four different feeds: